-Normally, the left ventricle ejects approximately 60% of the blood contained within the left ventricle with each "beat" (contraction).
+Normally, the left ventricle ejects approximately 60 percent of the blood contained within the left ventricle with each "beat" (contraction).
 This percentage of blood that is ejected into the aorta with each beat is called the ejection fraction.
 As the heart loses the ability to contract vigorously, the ejection fraction falls.

 Valve Replacement Surgery

 Replacement of the aortic valve requires open-heart surgery, in which the breast bone (sternum) is split down the middle, allowing access to the heart.
 The heart is stopped during critical parts of the operation and a special machine pumps oxygenated blood throughout the body.
 The diseased valve is removed and a new valve is sewn in.

 There are three basic types of valves used to replace the diseased heart valve.
 A porcine valve is made of tissue from a pig (Figure 1).